lgtm-bro/thought-flow/README.md

 ## Features
 A few things you can do on thoughtflow:
-* Identify and narrow down big feelings
+* Identify and narrow down big feelings based on the feelings wheel
 * Write about a feeling with guided prompts or in free form
 * Record breakthroughs and accomplishments
 * Read, edit, and delete past journal entries and milestones